Property types

 What does a bank assess?

-- Stable value: Clearly if a property reduces in value significantly then the bank could make a loss if they had to sell the property to repay the loan.
-Because of this they tend to require a lower LVR when lending money for a property that may fluctuate in value.
+If a property reduces in value significantly then the bank could make a loss if they had to sell the property to repay the loan.

-- Legal issues: Some property types such as company title units do not have a normal certificate of title, and so there may be legal issues in the event that the bank has to sell the property to recover their loan.
+Some property types such as company title units don’t have a normal certificate of title so there may be legal issues in the event that the bank has to sell the property to recover their loss.

 Do you have the address?